Comparison of e-book formats: eReader

 eReader is a freeware program for viewing Palm Digital Media electronic books which use the pdb format used by many Palm applications.
 Versions are available for Android, BlackBerry, iOS, Palm OS (not webOS), Symbian, Windows Mobile Pocket PC/Smartphone, and macOS.
 The reader shows text one page at a time, as paper books do. eReader supports embedded hyperlinks and images.
 Additionally, the Stanza application for the iPhone and iPod Touch can read both encrypted and unencrypted eReader files.

 The program supports features like bookmarks and footnotes, enabling the user to mark any page with a bookmark and any part of the text with a footnote-like commentary.
 Footnotes can later be exported as a Memo document.

 On July 20, 2009, Barnes & Noble made an announcement implying that eReader would be the company's preferred format to deliver e-books.
-Exactly three months later, in a press release by Adobe, it was revealed Barnes & Noble would be joining forces with the software company to standardize the EPUB and PDF eBook formats.
+Exactly three months later, in a press release by Adobe, it was revealed Barnes & Noble would be joining forces with the software company to standardize the EPUB and PDF e-book formats.
 Barnes & Noble e-books are now sold mostly in EPUB format.

 FictionBook (fb2)

-FictionBook is a popular XML-based e-book format, supported by free readers such as PocketBook eReader, FBReader, Okular, CoolReader, Bebook and STDU Viewer.
+FictionBook is an XML-based e-book format, supported by free readers such as PocketBook eReader, FBReader, Okular, CoolReader, BeBook and STDU Viewer.

 The FictionBook format does not specify the appearance of a document; instead, it describes its structure and semantics.
-All the ebook metadata, such as the author name, title, and publisher, is also present in the ebook file.
-Hence the format is convenient for automatic processing, indexing, and ebook collection management.
-This also is convenient to store books in it for later automatic conversion into other formats.
+All e-book metadata, such as the author name, title, and publisher, is also present in the file.
+Hence the format is convenient for automatic processing, indexing, and e-book collection management.
+This is also convenient for book storage for later automatic conversion into other formats.

 Founder Electronics

 APABI is a format devised by Founder Electronics.
 It is a popular format for Chinese e-books.
 It can be read using the Apabi Reader software, and produced using Apabi Publisher.
 Both .xeb and .ceb files are encoded binary files.
-The Iliad e-book device includes an Apabi 'viewer'.
+The ILiad e-book device includes an Apabi viewer.